 Their prehistoric beauty weaves a magical thread through my life.

 They are truly amazing creatures.
 Here are seven fascinating things you might not already know about dragonflies.
+And if you’d like an updated, comprehensive guide, you can find one here.

 I hear my father’s voice most every time I see a dragonfly in nature.
 “They’ll sew your lips shut,” he’d say, and we saw them a lot.
 Someone had passed this piece of false folklore on to him when he was a young child.
 Well into his 60’s as we walked together, it had obviously left an impression, one that he handed down to me.